 - Awards, prizes and recognition received for learning and teaching

-- List of publications relating to the Scholarship of Learning and Teaching
+- A list of publications relating to the scholarship of learning and teaching

 - Invitations to deliver keynotes on learning and teaching in your discipline area

-Applicants must include additional materials supporting claims against the selection criteria.
+Applicants must include additional materials supporting claims against the assessment criteria.
 The relevance of the materials must be made clear in the written statement.
 Applicants may choose to submit one or two of the following support materials:

-- A three minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy or interviews with students;
+- A link to a three-minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy, or interviews with students;

 - A link to a website